flutter/plugins/packages/webview_flutter/webview_flutter/README.md

 To use Material Components when the user interacts with input elements in the WebView, follow the steps described in the [Enabling Material Components instructions](https://flutter.dev/docs/deployment/android#enabling-material-components).

+### Setting custom headers on POST requests

+Currently, setting custom headers when making a post request with the WebViewController's `loadRequest` method is not supported on Android.
+If you require this functionality, a workaround is to make the request manually, and then load the response data using `loadHTMLString` instead.